Sakshid9/TemperatureConverter/README.md

 This simple temperature calculator serves as a starting point for more advanced temperature conversion applications.
 Modify and extend it based on your project requirements!

-# Live Demo

-# To run the WeCare website locally or deploy it to a server, follow these steps:
+# To run the Temperature Converters locally or deploy it to a server, follow these steps:

 Clone the repository:
 https://github.com/Sakshid9/TemperatureConverter.git Open index.html in your preferred web browser.